guilhemmarchand/nmon-for-splunk/docs/about.rst

 Since the major release V1.7, the core application does not create anymore any index at installation time.

-An index called "nmon" must be created manually by Splunk administrators.
+An index called "nmon" must be created manually by Splunk administrators for the default indexing.

+Note: The application supports any index starting with the "nmon*" name, however the default index for the TA-nmon inputs is set to "nmon" index.

 In distributed deployments using clusters of indexers, the PA-nmon add-on will automatically creates the "nmon" replicated index.